acuvity/minibridge/README.md

 yet part of the official MCP protocol.
 To maintain backward compatibility with existing agents, the frontend can expose a local interface using POST+SSE, HTTP+STREAM (coming soon), or plain STDIO.
-It will then transparently forward the data to the Minibridge backend over WebSockets and HTTPS.
+It will then transparently forward the data to the Mminibridge backend over WebSockets and HTTPS.

 ### Stdio